Tezos-India/TezAsia-2k23/README.md

 **Technologies Used:**

-- **Solidity**: Used for creating smart contracts on the Ethereum blockchain to manage in-game assets and NFTs.
+- **Tezos**: Used for creating smart contracts on the Ethereum blockchain to manage in-game assets and NFTs.

 - **IPFS (InterPlanetary File System)**: Utilized for decentralized storage and distribution of NFT data and game content.